siwhelan/siwhelan/README.md

 <h1>Hi 👋, I'm Simon Whelan</h1>

 ### Former Executive Chef turned Developer
-### Currently undertaking a Software Engineering Apprenticeship at DWP Digital.
+### Currently working as a Software Engineer at DWP Digital.
 ### As a highly motivated and seasoned professional, I possess a natural ability to work efficiently and think outside the box.

 ---

-With a strong foundation in OOP, showcased by a perfect score at an Imperial College London-certified software engineering bootcamp, I bring 2+ years of rigorous self-taught expertise to the table.
+With a strong foundation in OOP, showcased by a perfect score at an Imperial College London-certified software engineering course, I bring several years of rigorous self-taught expertise to the table.
 I have honed my skills in a diverse array of front and back-end technologies spanning Software, DevOps and CyberSecurity.

 </div>